A Self-Guided Walking Tour of Budapest: Walking in My Late Partner’s Footsteps

 Just up the street from the Danube, the largest synagogue in Europe sits on Dohany Street in Pest.
-It is also the only synagogue with a cemetery, since it is not customary to have a cemetery next to a synagogue.
+It is also the only synagogue with a cemetery since it is not customary to have a cemetery next to a synagogue.

 However, during the German occupation of Hungary, the Budapest ghetto enclosed the synagogue and, when the Russians liberated the ghetto in January 1945, 2,000 people who died of starvation and winter weather were hastily buried in a plot next to the synagogue.
 It is Hungary’s largest mass grave.

 Sitting in the cemetery, I took it all in.
-The gravestones placed by families that were able to identify the bodies of their loves ones, the way a preserved piece of the original ghetto wall juts up against the cemetery, and the “Tree of Life,” a weeping willow sculpture with the names of those killed in the Holocaust inscribed on its leaves.
+The gravestones placed by families that were able to identify the bodies of their loved ones, the way a preserved piece of the original ghetto wall juts up against the cemetery, and the “Tree of Life,” a weeping willow sculpture with the names of those killed in the Holocaust inscribed on its leaves.

 The itinerary called for lots of history and lots of walking, but there was also plenty of room for a little light-hearted fun.
-I was told that Jeff and Greg visited the Tuk Tuk lounge, so I did the same and enjoyed the cocktails at the Thai-influenced lounge.
+I was told that Jeff visited the Tuk Tuk lounge, so I did the same and enjoyed the cocktails at the Thai-influenced lounge.

-Ruin Pubs are built in Pest buildings that would otherwise be torn down, and furnished with the tossed away furniture of old cinemas and abandoned flats.
+Ruin Pubs are built in Pest buildings that would otherwise be torn down and furnished with the tossed-away furniture of old cinemas and abandoned flats.

 I went searching for a Ruin Pub combined with my favorite thing – a market.
-Szempla Kert is an old factory converted into an open-air cinema and pub and, on Sundays, the whole place is taken over by the lively sounds of bartering as vendors sell fresh fruits, cheese and truffle oils.
+Szempla Kert is an old factory converted into an open-air cinema and pub and, on Sundays, the whole place is taken over by the lively sounds of bartering as vendors sell fresh fruits, cheese, and truffle oils.

-This familiar market sounds are all the more enticing in a place that looks like it might topple in on itself at any point from the weight of so many decorative items and plants balanced and growing in every which way.
+These familiar market sounds are all the more enticing in a place that looks like it might topple in on itself at any point from the weight of so many decorative items and plants balanced and growing in every which way.

 The tabletops are sometimes striped in purple and white, sometimes solid blue, all with mismatched stools.
 Large flags drape between two piped walkways and, upon closer inspection, the flags are made up of other flags.

-The backs of ornate, brightly colored chairs are used to decorate everything, they are set atop handrails, they hang from ceilings, they topple sideways above shrubbery covered overhangs.
-A horn player jams next to a Goulash stand beneath lights made up of upside down, multi-colored trash cans.
+The backs of ornate, brightly colored chairs are used to decorate everything, they are set atop handrails, they hang from ceilings, they topple sideways above shrubbery-covered overhangs.
+A horn player jams next to a Goulash stand beneath lights made up of upside-down, multi-colored trash cans.

 It is the best market that I’ve seen.
 (So far!)

-I was warned that Jeff and family had a very difficult time finding the Railway, so I set out prepared with specific directions.
-I took a tram to the Cogwheel Rail, but got a bit nervous when the Cogwheel Rail turned out to be in a seemingly abandoned station with a red railcar angled straight up a hill.
+I was warned that Jeff and his family had a very difficult time finding the Railway, so I set out prepared with specific directions.
+I took a tram to the Cogwheel Rail but got a bit nervous when the Cogwheel Rail turned out to be in a seemingly abandoned station with a red railcar angled straight up a hill.